-Transform the classic drawing game of pictionary into a festive relay all about Christmas carols.
+Transform the classic drawing game of Pictionary into a festive relay all about Christmas carols.
 In order to play this game, players must get the name of the song from the game organizer and draw out their song.
-Teams do their best to guess which song is the answer based off their representative’s drawing.
-The team representative then races back to the organizer to grab another carol until they complete three rounds of pictionary.
+Teams do their best to guess which song is the answer based on their representative’s drawing.
+The team representative then races back to the organizer to grab another carol until they complete three rounds of Pictionary.
 The team that is able to correctly guess their three songs first is the winner.

 Play a game of bingo with loved ones and swap the numbers for a 4×4 card of popular Christmas symbols!
 You can download a Christmas bingo printable to keep things simple.